SciProgCentre/controls-kt/magix/magix-rsocket/README.md

-# Module controls-storage
+# Module magix-rsocket

+Magix endpoint (client) based on RSocket

 ## Usage

 ## Artifact:

-The Maven coordinates of this project are `space.kscience:controls-storage:0.1.1-SNAPSHOT`.
+The Maven coordinates of this project are `space.kscience:magix-rsocket:0.1.1-SNAPSHOT`.

 **Gradle Groovy:**
 ```groovy